MichaelT-W23/Navbar-Idea/README.md

 # Crumbs Idea
 ## [Link to Website](https://michaelt-w23.github.io/Navbar-Idea/)

-This is a possible replacement var bar for Cars Crumbs.
+This is a possible replacement navbar for Cars Crumbs.
 <br>

 ### Inspiration